-300.129 FAPE for children with disabilities enrolled by their parents in private schools.
+300.129 Children with Disabilities Enrolled By Their Parents in Private Schools I. Definition of "private school children with disabilities."

-(a) Definition of "private school children with disabilities."
+As used in this part, private school children with disabilities means children with disabilities enrolled by their parents in private schools or facilities.

-As used in this part, private school children with disabilities means children with disabilities, beginning at age 3, enrolled by their parents in private, including religious, schools or facilities that meet the definition of elementary school in § 300.13 or secondary school in § 300.36, other than children with disabilities covered under §§ 300.145 through 300.147.
+II.
+Child find for private school children with disabilities.